mythril-forge/vanilla-spells/spells/level-1/ceremony-ua.md

 ### Coming of Age
 You touch one humanoid old enough to be a young adult.
-For the next 24 hours, whenever the target makes an ability check, it can roll a `d4` and add the number rolled to the ability check.
+For the next 24 hours, whenever the target makes an Ability Check, it can roll a `d4` and add the number rolled to the Ability Check.
 A creature can benefit from this ceremony just once.

 ### Dedication
 You touch one humanoid who would willingly convert to your religion or who wishes to be dedicated to your god's service.
-For the next 24 hours, whenever the target makes a saving throw, it can roll a `d4` and add the number rolled to the save.
+For the next 24 hours, whenever the target makes a Saving Throw, it can roll a `d4` and add the number rolled to the save.
 A creature can benefit from this ceremony just once.

 ### Funeral Rite